bakedpotato0/cs7810-intro-to-ke/project-deliverables/key-notions.md

 * Environment is a factor that affects Health Outcomes
     * Rationale: Environmental factors like water cleanliness and air quality have a direct impact on health outcomes
     * Connected Pattern: Reporting Event
-    * Source Dataset(s):
+    * Source Dataset(s): Blood Lead Levels Public
-* A person is a human who is or was alive, and all the experiences and events that happened to them during that period.
+* A person is the smallest unit to be studied, and is used to tie most of the other the modules together.
-    * Rationale:
+    * Rationale: A person is a human who is or was alive, and all the experiences and events that happened to them during that period.
     * Connected Pattern: Agent
-* A population is a number of persons in a given location.
+* A population is the next unit above person.
-    * Rationale:
+    * Rationale: A population is a number of persons in a given location.
     * Connected Pattern: